holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_functions/02_scratch_functions/lesson_plan_day_1.md

     - Math
     - Robozzle
     - Race car game
-- Why functions?
-    - Abstraction
-    - Easier to reason
-    - Decompose a problem into pieces
 - Do an example together:
     - Length of time to cook turkey function
         - Input: pounds, stuffed or not